Seefin/StreamCaptureLabel/README.md

 CaptureLabel
 ============
+This is a (essentially) a JLabel that displays the contents of an OutputStream as a String.
+This allows you to redirect standard output to the JLabel, and then display it line by line.

 This project came about as I needed a simple way to surface a single line of text to the user if a debug flag was set, rather than asking them to spin up the application in a terminal.